devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 `ps -u`{{execute}}

-An operating system also have some other user
+An operating system also have some other users and as well as system process running in the background.

+If you want to see all the process related to the system and